What is a Baby Japanese Eggplant?

 Where are they grown?

-- Product of Holland
+- Product of The Netherlands or Mexico

 Five Spice Eggplant Serve these sweet and savory eggplant bites on individual skewers as an appetizer or on top of jasmine rice as a main course.
 Ingredients 1 lb.
 Baby Japanese eggplants, trimmed and halved lengthwise 2 teaspoons Chinese five-spice … Continue reading